-This eighth inch to quarter inch audio adapter allows you plug in a normal pair of headphones with a standard 3.5mm stereo plug into a female port, and supplies you with a 1/4th inch stereo TRS headphone jack on the opposite end (TRS stands for Tip, Ring, Sleeve, which is the term for all of these types of audio jacks).
+This eighth inch to quarter inch audio adapter allows you to plug in a normal pair of headphones with a standard 3.5mm stereo plug into a female port and supplies you with a 1/4th inch stereo TRS headphone jack on the opposite end (TRS stands for Tip, Ring, Sleeve, which is the term for all of these types of audio jacks).
 This particular model has a textured grip surface that makes it easy to unscrew when you’re done using it, which is convenient.

 In some circumstances, space might be cramped and you want a right angle 1/8th inch to 1/4th inch headphone jack adapter.
-For instance if you’re plugging a pair of headphones into the back of a stereo which is then placed against a wall.
+For instance, if you’re plugging a pair of headphones into the back of a stereo which is then placed against a wall.
 Or perhaps your stereo system is close to the ground but your headphones will be in use several feet above it and you don’t want to stress the cable cuff and risk wearing it out.
 In those cases, a right angle 3.5mm to 6.3mm stereo audio cable converter is a good choice.

-This four inch long audio jack adapter will work in these scenarios where you need a custom angle, and it has a generously sized textured grip to unscrew your headphones when you’re done using them with this stereo quarter inch adapter.
+This four-inch-long audio jack adapter will work in these scenarios where you need a custom angle, and it has a generously sized textured grip to unscrew your headphones when you’re done using them with this stereo quarter-inch adapter.

 Need an even longer 1/8 inch male to 1/4 inch stereo headphone adapter cable?
 If you need a 1/8th inch to 1/4 inch adapter and you also need a nice, long headphone cable extender too, here’s the adapter for you.
-This 25 foot long cable will convert your normal stereo headphones with the smaller TRS (tip, ring sleeve) plug into a pair of headphones with the older 1/4th inch jack that you can use to plug into full size stereo receivers and other devices that require it.
+This 25 foot long cable will convert your normal stereo headphones with the smaller TRS (tip, ring sleeve) plug into a pair of headphones with the older 1/4th inch jack that you can use to plug into full-size stereo receivers and other devices that require it.
 Comes with a black cord.

 If you need multiple 1/8 inch TRS headphone jack to 1/4 inch jacks, this three pack might come in handy.
 It’s also available as a 5 pack and if you really need a lot of them you can buy 20 of them in a pack together.